kaelyn-rohm/Elk-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly reliable, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What aspect of security do load balancers protect?
+Load balancers within a network provide redundancy in this case, contributing to the Availability aspect of the CIA security triad.
+Load balancers protect your servers from DoS attacks and other risks since the load balancer is the only IP exposed to the internet.
+- What is the advantage of a jump box?
+"Jump boxes" or SAWs (Secure Admin Workstations) creates a single point of origin before connecting to any other servers, networks, or performing any administrative tasks.
+Properly configured jump boxes allow us to limit who can access the jump box and what the jump box has access to, creating a much more secure network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?
+Filebeat monitors monitors logfiles and location that you specify and forwards them for
 - _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function         | IP Address | OS    |
 |----------|------------------|------------|-------|